Evictions

 If you are pursuing damages or past due rent on your complaint, there are several steps and forms that you must file to complete this process.
 For more information, please consult an attorney or view the Ohio Rules of Civil Procedure.

-Please be aware: In order for this portion of your case to go forward, your claim must be officially served to the defendant by the Court.
-Service is a fee-based process done through certified mail or personal delivery to the address by a Court bailiff, sheriff or process server.
-If we are unable to get service of the claim to the defendant on the first attempt, the Clerk’s Office will send you a notice alerting you of failure to get service on your complaint.
+In order for this portion of your case to go forward, your claim must be officially served to the defendant by the Court.
+Service is a fee-based process done through certified mail or personal delivery by a Court bailiff, sheriff or process server.
+If we are unable to get service of the claim to the defendant, you will be notified by the Clerk’s Office.
+Secondary options will be made available to you by certified or ordinary mail, depending upon the status of the service attempt.
+Additional mailings must be requested in writing and will incur a cost.
+Once service is perfected—meaning that the defendant has received an official copy of your claim from the Court—your case can go forward.
+If we cannot achieve service, your case cannot proceed.

 Note to the Defendant